Can AI Tools Replace a Software Agency? What Business Owners Are Getting Wrong in 2026

 - Compliance-regulated industries (payments, health data, personal data under GDPR) require provable correctness that AI generation cannot guarantee

-The Hidden Cost Equation
+What Does the Hidden Cost Equation Leave Out?

 The math that makes AI tools look attractive is usually framed as: agency cost minus tool subscription cost equals savings.
 That calculation leaves out several important figures.

 Maintenance and iteration costs are rarely zero.
 AI-generated codebases often have structural problems that make adding features or fixing bugs disproportionately expensive.
-Code that was generated without architectural planning tends to accumulate technical debt quickly — the kind that makes every change feel riskier than it should be and every new feature require careful archaeology through the existing codebase.
+Code that was generated without architectural planning tends to accumulate technical debt quickly, the kind that makes every change feel riskier than it should be and every new feature require careful archaeology through the existing codebase.

 The calculation changes when you include the realistic cost of the rebuild, the lost months of revenue from a non-functioning system, and the opportunity cost of engineering attention spent maintaining a fragile codebase instead of building the next thing.
 For a genuinely low-stakes internal tool, the AI tools path often does win on economics.
 For customer-facing, revenue-critical, or compliance-regulated software, the economics frequently invert.